API Reference

 });

 The trackProductView() method executes for each product view during a session.
-This method allows Kameleoon to build an automated product catalog without requiring XML feed integration, simplifying the setup of product recommendation projects.
+This method allows Kameleoon to build an automated product catalog without an XML feed integration, which simplifies the setup of product recommendation projects.

 Arguments